 I’m wondering if you can point me to some good resources to help deal with the charge of “discrimination” often leveled at Christians over a stance against homosexuality and same-sex marriage (or against anyone who considers these things to be wrong).
 How do you answer that?

-I'm not sure what resources to point you to, but I brought up your question to a number of fellow workers in the ex-gay ministry I serve with.
-The best response to this charge, I believe, is that those making the claim don't understand discrimination.
-It is wrong to make people suffer based on unchangeable characteristics such as the color of one's skin or gender.
-Homosexuality, however, is a lifestyle choice, and those demanding the "right" to marry do so based NOT on an unchangeable characteristic but on the basis of a lifestyle.
+I’m not sure what resources to point you to, but I brought up your question to a number of fellow workers in the ministry to those with unwanted homosexuality with which I serve.
+The best response to this charge, I believe, is that those making the claim don’t understand discrimination.
+It is wrong to make people suffer based on unchangeable characteristics such as the color of one’s skin or gender.
+Homosexuality, however, is a lifestyle choice, and those demanding the “right” to marry do so based NOT on an unchangeable characteristic but on the basis of a chosen behaviors.
 (Which, of course, is eminently changeable.)
-It's "apples and oranges."
+It’s “apples and oranges.”

 Homosexuality is defined by one’s behavior (acting out), but civil rights are defined by who/what you ARE, not what you DO.
 (Incidentally, I would argue that there is a difference between experiencing same-sex attractions, which are not chosen and which constitute temptation, and choosing to follow through on those attractions in ways God calls sin.
 I like what musician Dennis Jernigan says: “We are not defined by our temptations!”)

 And although this argument doesn’t hold any water with those rebelling against God, I still think it’s worth saying: If God says something is wrong, it’s going to be harmful regardless of what the world says.
 That’s another good reason to prevent people from getting “married,” because their activity is going to be harmful, and it is in society’s best interests to prevent harm.
 (This doesn’t really have to do with your discrimination question, but I was struck by the wisdom of it when my friend mentioned it.)